mhaack/mh-site/content/posts/2019-02-03-mini-tv/index.md

 ---
-title: Dollhouse Mini TV
+title: Arduino Dollhouse Mini TV
+author: Markus
+date: 2020-12-13
 slug: mini-tv
-author: Markus
-date: 2019-02-03
-excerpt: The dollhouse Mini TV is a small Arduino project using a cost-efficient ESP8266 chip and an SSD1306 OLED display to build a small working TV for my daughter's birthday.
+excerpt: The dollhouse Mini TV is a small Arduino project using a ESP8266 chip and an SSD1306 OLED display to build a small working TV for my daughter's birthday.
 hero: ./images/mini-tv.jpg
 ---
 ## A mini TV for my daughter's dollhouse

+This project and the blog post about it were originally created in February 2019.
+A few weeks ago I updated the Mini TV software so it was time to update the blog post as well.

-The dollhouse Mini TV is a small Arduino project using a cost-efficient ESP8266 chip and an SSD1306 OLED display to build a small working TV for my daughters birthday.
-She already had an older plastic TV showing some yellowed picture and the project brings that TV to live.
+The dollhouse Mini TV is a small Arduino project using a ESP8266 chip on a Wemos D1 baord and an SSD1306 OLED display to build a small working TV for my daughters birthday.
+She already had this older plastic TV showing some yellowed picture and the project brings that TV to life.

 The TV displays an endless loop of different TV "channels" showing animations, a clock, and a weather forecast.
 With a small button at the side, one could stop the loop and watch the current channel.
 A second button press continues the loop.